berzerk0/GitPage/CTF-Writeups/Derpnstink-Vulnhub.md

 Regardless, I consider this to be a good "self-benchmarking" CTF.
 The sheer number of steps involved pushes it towards the "intermediate" end of the spectrum, even if each of those steps is relatively straightforward.

-DeRPnStiNK is not a great choice for your first CTF, and I did not fully explain each of my steps as if the reader was coming across them for the first time.
+DerpNStink is not a great choice for your first CTF, and I did not explain each step with the first-time reader in mind.
 All tools and methods used are available by default in Kali.

 I've blurred out any passwords, hashes or keys that aren't defaults.